CartoDB/documentation/app/content/analytics-toolbox-snowflake/sql-reference/constructors.md

 <div class="badges"><div class="core"></div></div>

-This module contains functions that create geographies from coordinates or already existing geographies.
+This module contains functions that create new geographies from coordinates or already existing geographies.

 ### ST_BEZIERSPLINE